Homo floresiensis: Congenital iodine deficiency syndrome

-In 2008, Australian researcher Peter Obendorf — who studies congenital iodine deficiency syndrome — and colleagues suggested that LB1 and LB6 suffered from myxoedematous (ME) congenital iodine deficiency syndrome resulting from congenital hypothyroidism (underactive thyroid), and that they were part of an affected population of H. sapiens on the island.
+In 2008, Australian researcher Peter Obendorf — who studies congenital iodine deficiency syndrome — and colleagues suggested that LB1 and LB6 had myxoedematous (ME) congenital iodine deficiency syndrome resulting from congenital hypothyroidism (underactive thyroid), and that they were part of an affected population of H. sapiens on the island.
 Congenital iodine deficiency syndrome, caused by iodine deficiency, is expressed by small bodies and reduced brain size (but ME causes less motor and mental disablement than other forms of congenital iodine deficiency syndrome), and is a form of dwarfism still found in the local Indonesian population.
 They said that various features of H. floresiensis are diagnostic characteristics, such as enlarged pituitary fossa, unusually straight and untwisted humeral heads, relatively thick limbs, double rooted premolar, and primitive wrist morphology.

 However, Falk's scans of LB1's pituitary fossa show that it is not larger than usual.
 Also, in 2009, anthropologists Colin Groves and Catharine FitzGerald compared the Flores bones with those of ten people who had had cretinism, and found no overlap.
 Obendorf and colleagues rejected Groves and FitzGerald's argument the following year.
 A 2012 study similar to Groves and FitzGeralds' also found no evidence of congenital iodine deficiency syndrome.

 Down syndrome

-From 2006, physical anthropologist Maciej Henneberg and colleagues have claimed that LB1 suffered from Down syndrome, and that the remains of other individuals at the Flores site were merely normal modern humans.
+From 2006, physical anthropologist Maciej Henneberg and colleagues have claimed that LB1 had Down syndrome, and that the remains of other individuals at the Flores site were merely normal modern humans.
 However, there are a number of characteristics shared by both LB1 and LB6 as well as other known early humans and absent in H. sapiens, such as the lack of a chin.
 In 2016, a comparative study concluded that LB1 did not exhibit a sufficient number of Down syndrome characteristics to support a diagnosis.
 The noted physical anthropologist Chris Stringer in 2011 wrote of Homo floresiensis deniers generally, "I think they have damaged their own, and palaeoanthropology's, reputation".